migramirez2/Harmony-ONE/progress/konstantin-potapov.md

 ## 2024 Q2 Summary

-During Q2, I created 27 PRs with new functionalities and improvements:
-- Based on an investigation by Soph, I identified the root cause and implemented a solution for the undeletions issue.
-- I investigated the crosslinks problem, pinpointed the bug introduced in HIP30, and implemented a fix for crosslink processing.
-- I developed a new consensus message for broadcasting vote power across the network.
+Soph and I identified the root cause and implemented a solution for the undeletions issue; I investigated the crosslinks bug and implemented a fix for crosslink processing.
+I developed a new consensus message for broadcasting vote power across the network.
-- I implemented unpredictable leader switch using the VRF function.
-- Additionally, I implemented a PoC for the HotStuff chained protocol, available [here](https://github.com/Frozen/gohotstuffimpl).
-This work provided me with deeper insights into the differences between Harmony's implementation and HotStuff's approach.
+I implemented unpredictable leader switch using the VRF function.
+I implemented a PoC for the HotStuff chained protocol, available [here](https://github.com/Frozen/gohotstuffimpl), it shows differences between Harmony's implementation and HotStuff's approach.
-The current status of 1-second finality is approximately 30%.
-I have a clear vision for its implementation, but it requires time to align the two consensus protocols while the second is not yet activated.

 ---